hyperquantum/PMP/README.md

    * Creation of user accounts on the server
    * Authentication with username and password when connecting to the server
    * Each user has their own playback history, track scores, and preferences
+   * Scrobbling to Last.fm for each user independently
  * **Advanced file tracking**
    * Tracks are identified by file contents, ignoring irrelevant bits like metadata
    * Known tracks are still recognized after moving or renaming files